Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 [[assets/yomichan/add_card.gif]]

 Obviously, just Yomichan alone doesn't fill every field.
-In particular, the picture and sentence audio is missing.
+Notably, the picture and sentence audio is missing.

 Outside of that, there are some final settings you can adjust within the Yomichan templates if the card doesn't look quite right.